Konstantin Kalinin

 We covered the topic ad nauseam in separate blogs, e.g., here: Comprehensive Guide HIPAA-Compliant Application Development.

-Step 5: Design System Architecture
+Step 5: Design system architecture

 Core features: UX meets system logic